FREDA: Flexible Relation Extraction Data Annotation: Introduction

 Therefore, there is the need for an easy-to-use framework for sentence annotation for RE, with which the aforementioned conditions for such datasets can be met.
 These are the main contributions of this paper:

 \begin{itemize} \item We propose a framework, FREDA for Flexible Relation Extraction Data Annotation, which can be used to manually annotate sentences quickly and accurately.
-A simple procedure for sentence acquisition from a partially annotated Wikipedia-based corpus is provided as well to be able to create datasets for new relations. \item We provide a dataset with 10,022 sentences annotated for 19 relations (15 used by \newcite{mesquita2019knowledgenet} and 4 new relations) with at least two annotators per sentence (third annotator for tie-breaking in case the first two disagree).
+A simple procedure for sentence acquisition from a partially annotated Wikipedia-based corpus is provided to be able to create datasets for new relations. \item We provide a dataset with 10,022 sentences annotated for 19 relations (15 used by \citet{mesquita2019knowledgenet} and 4 new relations) with at least two annotators per sentence (third annotator for tie-breaking in case the first two disagree).
 Models trained on these sentences and their labels show a significant performance gain in F1 scores than previously reported results on common RE datasets, demonstrating that it is possible to obtain significantly better results when the annotations are of high quality. \end{itemize}

-The remainder of this article is structured as follows: Section \ref{sec:related} presents related work on RE datasets and their construction.
-Section \ref{sec:annotation} describes our approach for sentence annotation.
+The remainder of this article is structured as follows: Section \ref{sec:related} presents related work on RE dataset annotation.
+Section \ref{sec:annotation} describes our annotation approach.
 Section \ref{sec:models} delineates the model architecture.
 Section \ref{sec:evaluation} details the evaluation procedure with our conclusions in Section \ref{sec:conclusion}.